snollygolly/paw-wars/views/manual/hotel.md

 ---

 ## Hotel
 The Hotel is the first place you see when you start playing the game.
-You can think of it as your base of operations (or your cat tree, whichever works for you).
-The [Market](/manual/market), [Airport](/manual/airport), [Bank](/manual/bank), and more are all available via the Hotel.
-You can go to these places directly, but you MUST visit the hotel directly after landing for any of those locations to allow you to do business there.
-This is called "checking in" internally.
+You can think of it as your base of operations or cat tree (whichever works for you).
+The [Market](/manual/market), [Airport](/manual/airport), [Bank](/manual/bank), and more are all available from your Hotel.
+You can go to these places after checking into your Hotel at each new location you visit.

+From the Hotel page you can:
+See your current location
+Find out how you are feeling
-From the main Hotel page, you can see where you are, how you're feeling, and also see information about any random [Events](/manual/events) that happened this turn.
+View information about any random [Events](/manual/events) that happened this turn

 [Police](/manual/police) interactions are also encountered from the Hotel page.

 ---